Key Takeaways

 Athletes must give countless hours to train, compete, and excel in their sport.

 The goal is to win.
-Setbacks are expected, inevitable, and even can be catalysts for an athlete’s personal growth in their sport.
+Setbacks are expected, inevitable, and can even be catalysts for an athlete’s personal growth in their sport.

 But not all setbacks are created equal—like when a female athlete is forced to compete against a bigger, stronger, and faster male athlete.
 That kind of setback is nearly impossible to overcome.